 Consent to the Release of Information from the Register for Research Purposes

-The application form asks you to list the academic qualifications you have obtained from a social work or social service work program or equivalent program.
+As part of the application process, you are asked to list the academic qualifications you have obtained from a social work or social service work program or equivalent program.

-It is your responsibility to contact the academic institution(s) from which you graduated and request that original transcripts be forwarded directly to the College by Canada Post.
-A photocopy, fax or electronic copy of the documentation will not be accepted.
-The College will not accept transcripts in sealed envelopes from applicants.
+It is your responsibility to contact the academic institution(s) from which you graduated and request that transcripts be forwarded directly to the College.
+The College will only accept transcripts directly from the academic institution.

 If your social work program has been submitted to the Canadian Association of Social Workers (CASW) for an evaluation, ensure that the CASW forwards the written evaluation directly to the College.
-An official transcript from your academic institution is not required.
+In this case, an official transcript from your academic institution is not required.

 Currency of Practice of Social Work or Social Service Work

-If you have not practised social work or social service work within the five years before your application date, you must complete the appropriate supplemental form to provide additional information for the Registrar’s consideration.
-If the Registrar is satisfied that the other registration requirements have been met, the Registrar may propose to issue a certificate of registration with terms, conditions and limitations (TCL).
+If you have not practised social work or social service work within the five years before your application date, and the Registrar is satisfied that the other registration requirements have been met, the Registrar may propose to issue a certificate of registration with terms, conditions and limitations (TCL).
 The TCL may impose, among other things, a period of supervised practice.
 In these circumstances, the Registrar may issue a certificate of registration with TCL, provided that you have consented to the TCL.

-For more information about the 5 year requirement, please email Registration.
+For more information about the currency requirement, please email Registration.

 Membership in Any Other Regulatory Body